Maria Eagle

-Maria Eagle (born 17 February 1961) is a British politician who served in the governments of Tony Blair and Gordon Brown.
-She later served in the Shadow cabinets of Ed Miliband and Jeremy Corbyn.
-A member of the Labour Party, she has been Member of Parliament (MP) for Garston and Halewood, previously Liverpool Garston, since 1997.
+Maria Eagle (born 17 February 1961) is a British Labour Party politician who has been the Member of Parliament (MP) for Liverpool Garston, previously Garston and Halewood, since 1997.
+She served as a junior minister in the governments of Tony Blair, Gordon Brown and Keir Starmer.

 The twin sister of Angela Eagle, also a Labour MP, Eagle was born in the East Riding of Yorkshire to a working-class family and raised in Merseyside.
-She studied Philosophy, politics and economics at Pembroke College, Oxford and read Law at the College of Law, London.
+She studied Philosophy, politics and economics at Pembroke College, Oxford and Law at the College of Law, London.
 After graduating with her law degree, she worked as an articled clerk and solicitor in both London and Liverpool.
-After unsuccessfully contesting Crosby in 1992, she was elected for the Liverpool Garston constituency at the 1997 general election.
+After unsuccessfully contesting Crosby in 1992, she was elected as MP for Liverpool Garston at the 1997 general election.

 Under Tony Blair, Eagle was a junior minister at the Department for Work and Pensions, Department for Education and Skills and Northern Ireland Office.
 She was Minister of State at the Ministry of Justice and Government Equalities Office under Gordon Brown.
 Following the 2010 general election, Eagle became Shadow Solicitor General for England and Wales.
 She served in the Shadow cabinet as Shadow Transport Secretary, Shadow Environment, Food and Rural Affairs Secretary, Shadow Defence Secretary and finally Shadow Culture, Media and Sport Secretary.
-She resigned from the Jeremy Corbyn's Shadow Cabinet in June 2016.
+She resigned from the Corbyn shadow cabinet in June 2016.
+She returned to the frontbench as Shadow Minister for Procurement in 2023.

-She was re-elected in 2017 and 2019.
-She remains in the House of Commons as a backbencher.

 Early life and career

-Eagle was born in Bridlington, East Riding of Yorkshire, the daughter of Shirley (née Kirk), a factory worker, and André Eagle, a print worker.
-She was educated at St Peter's Church of England School in Formby, Merseyside and Formby High School before attending Pembroke College, Oxford, where she was awarded a Bachelor of Arts degree in Philosophy, politics and economics in 1983.
+Maria Eagle was born on 17 February 1961 in Bridlington, the daughter of Shirley (née Kirk), a factory worker, and André Eagle, a print worker.
+She was educated at St Peter's Church of England School in Formby, Merseyside and Formby High School before attending Pembroke College, Oxford, where she graduated with a Bachelor of Arts degree in Philosophy, politics and economics in 1983.

 Eagle worked in the voluntary sector from 1983 to 1990, and then went to the College of Law, London, where she took her law finals in 1990, before she joined Brian Thompson & Partners in Liverpool as an articled clerk in 1990.
 In 1992 she became a solicitor with Goldsmith Williams in Liverpool, and later a Solicitor at Stephen Irving & Co also in Liverpool, where she remained until her election to Westminster.

-Political career

-Early political career

 After joining the Labour Party, Eagle was elected the secretary of the Crosby Constituency Labour Party (CLP) for two years in 1983, and was also elected as the campaigns organiser with that CLP for three years in 1993.

-She contested the Crosby seat at the 1992 general election where she lost to the sitting Conservative MP Malcolm Thornton by 14,806 votes.
-At that election, her sister Angela gained the nearby seat of Wallasey which she has held ever since.
+Parliamentary career

+At the 1992 general election, Eagle stood as the Labour Party candidate in Crosby, coming second with 25.7% of the vote behind the incumbent Conservative MP Malcolm Thornton.